mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-op-amps-for-noobs.md

     in the milliamp range.
 This ensures the part does not draw too much current."
 * Don't leave unconnected inputs floating.
-  * In a non-inverting amplifier like the above, one input is always used, as it's connected to the feedback loop; but the other output should always be connected to either signal or ground, not just left disconnected.
+  * In a non-inverting amplifier like the above, one input is always used, as it's connected to the feedback loop; but the other input should always be connected to either signal or ground, not just left disconnected.
 Left disconnected, it'll be picking up random noisy voltages from any passing interference, and constantly trying to amplify them, instead of sat there